7+ Best Podcast Software to Edit and Record Your Show (2023)

 - Analytics to track your podcasts’ performances

 - Podcast with Guests – You can invite anyone as a guest or a co-host.
-This means multiple podcasters can record a single podcast from their respective devices.

 - The intuitive analytics dashboard lets you track the performance of your episodes and audience growth.